lvl-up/page_magic/README.md

 session.login_button.click
 ```
 ##Defining helper methods
 Using elements that are defined on a page is great, but if you are enacting some procedure using a few of them then you could end up with some pretty repetitive code.
 In this case you could define a helper method instead.
-In the above example we used a `login` method to deal with signing in.
+In the above example we used a `login` helper.
 ```ruby
 class LoginPage
   # ... code defining elements as shown above